If you've blocked our ad, please consider unblocking it.

 This game has a prototype article

 Sonic 3D Blast is an isometric Sonic game where you have to rescue Flickies (the concept is based on the classic Sega title Flicky), and is considered to be mediocre by many.
 Somewhat-improved versions were later released for the Saturn and Windows.
+And 21 years later, the founder of Travelers Tales and lead programmer on this version of the game ended up making a patch to improve on many of the flaws present on the game, which many were thankful for.

 At the title screen, press B, A, Right, A, C, Up, Down, A (BARACUDA, seemingly a misspelling of "barracuda").
 You'll hear a twinkly sound and be taken to the main menu.
 Set your desired options, choose "START", and you'll be presented with the Level Select.